martinhej/robocloud/README.md

 a specific set of instructions to be executed.
 So do not hesitate to use it for your experimental robotic fun projects!!! :)

+The functionality is built on top of the AWS Kinesis stream service: https://aws.amazon.com/kinesis/.
+In case you are not familiar with Kinesis first learn more about it.
+Yes, the plan is to decouple robocloud from Kinesis in future.
+But as mentioned, currently the project is highly experimental, being in the process of prototyping.

 ## The high overview
 The idea is to provide an infrastructure where two or more systems may communicate in all directions so that they can not only exchange